 Is the Kitchenaid Artisan K400 the right blender for you?
-This review is here to help you make a reflective decision about whether this blender will meet your needs.
 I'm going to walk you through everything I love about the Kitchenaid K400, its pain points, and how it compares to other blenders.
 I made sure to include many examples of my personal use and experience to guide you in the best possible way.

 I've been using this blender for 3 years now and it has definitely brought my smoothies, soups, and sauces to the next level!
 As a reference, I use it on a daily basis for our 2-person household.

 This is my true and honest opinion as an avid blender user and not sponsored by Kitchenaid in any way.
 This post contains affiliate links, which means that I may earn a commission if you use my link to buy the product.

 - The K400 blender is Kitchenaid's high-end blender.

 - It has 5 different speeds, an on-off button and a pulse option.

 - It also comes with 3 integrated blending programs: an ice-crushing program, an icy drink program, and a smoothie program.

 - On top, it has an automatic cleaning cycle that makes cleaning your blender a breeze.

 - The 1200 Watt motor is equipped with Intellispeed technology.
 It allows the blender to sense the content of the jug and adjust and maintain the desired speed setting even with hard and fibrous ingredients.

 - It has a soft start feature that makes the motor start at a lower speed to draw the ingredients into the blades before increasing the speed.